 How do you relax in your spare time?

-MW: I enjoy listening to music, visiting art galleries, photography as well as collecting gadgets.
+MW: I enjoy listening to music, visiting art galleries, and photography, as well as collecting gadgets.
 The next thing I want to buy is a drone!
 This ticks the gadget and photography list.
-I recently learnt to ski and although I am not particularly good I am very, very enthusiastic!
+I recently learnt to ski, and although I am not particularly good, I am very, very enthusiastic!

 What are your plans for the future?

-MW: My plans for the future are to stay involved with teaching, training and developing dentists, to learn more and to pass it on.
-Our plans as a practice are to keep improving the quality of the work we provide and also to keep looking for those talented dentists who we can work with and develop into our team, and also to add more practices to the group.
-Outside of work, to buy a drone, keep enjoying music and art, improve my photography, exercise more and spend more quality time with the family.
+MW: My plans for the future are to stay involved with teaching, training, and developing dentists; to learn more; and to pass it on.
+Our plans as a practice are to keep improving the quality of the work we provide and also to keep looking for talented dentists who we can work with and develop into our team, and to add more practices to the group.
+Outside of work, I want to buy a drone, keep enjoying music and art, improve my photography, exercise more, and spend more quality time with my family.
 Just don’t ask me how I will fit this all in!